fac-14/DJES/README.md

 - Not at all mobile responsive.
 Very delicate layout/css as almost all time has been spent on back-end or front-end scripting rather than responsiveness, etc.

 ## Warnings
-The code is a bit of a mess at some points.
+- The code is a bit of a mess at some points.
 We definitely reached one of the circles of Callback Hell, and mixing-in promises with the callbacks has made things a bit more confusing.
+- As mentioned above, it's not at all responsive.
+Please view on widescreen!

 Enjoy!